 Preferring what’s easy to read at a glance, people often look at bullet points rather than lengthy descriptions, so they may even skip over your main product description and go straight to your Product Details.
 Bullet points which include your keywords will not only boost your product ranking in search results, but can help win over conversions for shoppers in a hurry.

-Bullet List character constraints: pick your words carefully.
+Bullet List character constraints: choose words carefully.

 Amazon SEO Trick #3: Make use of “Hidden Keywords.”